Kemuma001/Kemuma001/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+1.Explain what software engineering is and discuss its importance in the technology industry.
      Is the process of designing,developing,testing and maintaining a software.

 IMPORTANCE
     software engineering helps businesses manage data efficiently. software engineering is essential for creating secure online platforms that facilitate transactions and protect sensitive customer information.
     Implementation of encryption protocols, secure payment gateways, and fraud detection systems.

-Identify and describe at least three key milestones in the evolution of software engineering.
+2.Identify and describe at least three key milestones in the evolution of software engineering.
-     Assembly language (1950s)-introduction of low level language that enabled programmers to directly control hardware.
+     Assembly language (1950s)-introduction of low level language that enabled programmers to directly control hardware .
      High level language(1950-1960s)-Development of languages like FORTRAN,COBOL AND BASIC.

     Structured programming(1960-a970s)-Introduction of concepts like modularityx,control structures to improve code readability and mainttainability.

-List and briefly explain the phases of the Software Development Life Cycle.
+3.List and briefly explain the phases of the Software Development Life Cycle.

     Requirement gathering and analysis-define project goal and needs and aslo create software requirement specification.

     Software Design-define functional and non functional requirements.

     Implementaation-write and test code  based on design specification.

     Testing-verify that software meets requirements and also fix bugs and defects.

     Deployment-Releasse software to production environment.

     Maintainance-update software due to changes in requirements.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

     Waterfall methodology is where each phase is completed before moving to the other phase.Its requires high level of documentation,changes are dificult to make.
     Agile is where the project is brokken down into small chunnks called sprints.Are flexible and adptable,customer involvement throughout the process.
   Waterrfall methology is used in building large scale software system with stable requirements.